A Conversation With Roger Soto, Director of Design for HOK’s Gulf Coast Region

 This system of elevators allows us to use dual cabs to express people to sky lobbies where there are series of local elevators that function differently than any other elevator.
 The system places one elevator on top of a second elevator, but they are detached.
 In essence, there are two elevators in the same shaft working independently of each other.
 The system allows us to move people more efficiently.

-The design of CMA Tower is the result of great collaboration between HOK’s Houston and St. Louis offices.
+The design of tower is the result of great collaboration between HOK’s Houston and St. Louis offices.
 Out of this collaboration came many ideas that enabled the team to develop this unique, iconic design.

 The building is scheduled to be completed in 2017 and is already a significant element on the skyline of the city and the world.